Maguey909C/FICO_PROJECT/README.md

    python main.py training_set.csv holdout_set.csv

 Note***

-   training_set.csv = whatever file you want the model to train on based on similar features holdout_set.csv = the holdout file you want to test the model on
+training_set.csv = whatever file you want the model to train on based on similar features

-   python main.py training_set.csv holdout_set.csv
+holdout_set.csv = the holdout file you want to test the model on

 ### Model
 Currently, the model takes about ~17 minutes to complete with the number of estimators set to 10.
 Although the RSME score would likely improve if we increased the number of estimators, the current time constraints for the project prevent further grid searching the parameters necessary to optimize the model.